Eratas/Superior-Discord/README.md

 7. Open your User Settings page.
 8. Scroll down and open your Themes tab.
 9. Click the Open Themes Folder button.
-10. Drag the "SuperiorDiscord.theme.css" file that you downloaded here into your themes folder.
+10. Drag the "SuperiorDiscord.theme.css" file that you just downloaded into your themes folder (C:\Users\%user%\AppData\Roaming\BetterDiscord\themes).
 11. Go back to your Themes tab in Discord and enable the Superior Discord theme.
 12. Review the settings for a better personnal experience.